Search “friendship” and Google explodes with images and quotes on the topic. And for good reason, it is a biggie. Friendship. We all need it.

 Here is my mommyconfessional.
 I have no freaking idea how to deal with today’s version of friendship.

 I want to have the friendships I had when I was 12.
 I want real.
 I want to accept friendship when extended to me online, but then have those turn into ones I can trust.
 Ones I can love.
-Ones I can invite for drinks and know they’ll show up even if they feel like shit but they do it anyway because they know that if I’m asking to go for drinks I need to get out of the house, so they need to show up so they pull their hair together and slap on some lip chap and they show up.
+Ones I can invite for drinks and know they’ll show up even if they feel like crap but they do it anyway because they know that if I’m asking to go for drinks I need to get out of the house, so they need to show up so they pull their hair together and slap on some lip chap and they show up.
 It is real.

 Real friends show up.
 Real friends have your back against all rumours or attacks.
 Real friends are priceless.
 Real friends don’t cross the street to avoid you only to leave comments on your social page photos an hour later.